 It is important to become familiar with your materials as you progress beyond the basics to make sure you are getting decent quality.

-Soft Flex is a nice professional grade wire that, I feel, is moderately priced for the quality you are getting.
-It will cost more than a lower grade wire but not as high as others.
+Soft Flex is a nice professional grade wire that, we feel, is moderately priced for the quality.
+It will cost a bit more than a lower grade wire but not as high as others.
 Its a good quality for middle of the road pricing.

-Okay now that I have shared that treasured secret with you let's move onto the next finding needed for he basic necklace supplies list...
+Now that we have shared that treasured secret with you let's move onto the next finding needed for the basic necklace supplies list...